KaziAmitHasan/kaziamithasan.github.io/_pages/about.md

   - /about.html
 ---

-## This website is under construction.

-I am a PhD student in school of computing at Queen's University working under the supervision of Dr. Yuan Tian and Dr. Steven Ding.
-My research interests broadly lie in the area of data mining, software engineering and machine learning.
-Before this, I worked as a Machine Learning Engineer at ACI Limited in Bangladesh.
+Kazi Amit Hasan is currently pursuing his PhD in Computing at Queen's University under the supervision of Dr. Yuan Tian and Dr. Steven Ding.
+His research interests encompass a broad spectrum, including data mining, software engineering, and machine learning.
+Prior to his doctoral studies, he worked as a Machine Learning Engineer at ACI Limited in Bangladesh.

 Here's quick preview of Kazi Amit Hasan: